 Preterm labor is labor that begins before 37 weeks of pregnancy.
 Any infant born before 37 weeks is at an increased risk for health problems, in most cases because organs such as the lungs and brain finish their development in the final weeks before a full-term delivery (39 to 40 weeks).

 Certain conditions increase the risk for preterm labor, including infections, developing a shortened cervix, or previous preterm births.6

 Progesterone, a hormone produced naturally during pregnancy, may be used to help prevent preterm birth in certain women.
 A 2003 study led by NICHD researchers found that progesterone supplementation to women at high risk for preterm delivery due to a prior preterm birth reduces the risk of a subsequent preterm birth by one third.7

 Miscarriage is the term used to describe a pregnancy loss from natural causes before 20 weeks.
-According to the American College of Obstetricians and Gynecologists (ACOG), as many as 10% of pregnancies end in miscarriage.8 Signs can include vaginal spotting or bleeding, cramping, or fluid or tissue passing from the vagina.
+Signs can include vaginal spotting or bleeding, cramping, or fluid or tissue passing from the vagina.
 However, bleeding from the vagina does not mean that a miscarriage will happen or is happening.8 Women experiencing this sign at any point in their pregnancy should contact their health care provider.

 The loss of pregnancy after the 20th week of pregnancy is called a stillbirth.
 In approximately half of all reported cases, health care providers can find no cause for the loss.
 However, health conditions that can contribute to stillbirth include chromosomal abnormalities, placental problems, poor fetal growth, chronic health issues of the mother, and infection.
 Read more about health conditions and lifestyle factors that can increase the risk for stillbirth.